SPRING 2017 ADMISSION

 - Select a major from the CSUN Catalog.
 Declare a major when applying; "undecided" is not available.
 If your desired major is impacted, you will need to meet the supplementary admission criteria for that major.
 Because admission is competitive, you should also apply to an alternate campus that offers your desired major.
 Read more at impacted majors.

 - Send the $55 application fee or request a 2016-2017 application fee waiver (.pdf) if you did not request the waiver on CSU Mentor.
+We must receive your payment or the waiver request form by December 1, 2016.

 After you have applied to CSUN, make the rest of your admissions process go smoothly with these steps: